Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 This is a big reason why so many hockey players have knee, groin, and hip pain, too much repetitive motion during the season and then continuing it trying to add resistance in the offseason.

-Think about it like this, a computer worker doesn’t get carpal tunnel syndrome or lots of inflammation in their wrists because typing is such high-intensity task.
+Think about it like this, a computer worker doesn’t get carpal tunnel syndrome or lots of inflammation in their wrists because typing is such a high-intensity task.
 They get it because of too much repetitive motion.

 You can only stress a certain area through the same movement mechanics so much before it will start to fight back (or break down).